MicrosoftDocs/patterns-practices/patterns-practices/reference/regionnavigationeventargs-uri-property-mspp-regions.md

 Remarks
 -------

-<span id="remarksToggle"></span> This is a convenience accessor around NavigationContext.Uri.
+ This is a convenience accessor around NavigationContext.Uri.

 See Also
 --------